00101010b/stuff/README.md

 ### twitter-block-spammers*.py

 Custom scripts I co-wrote to block spammers on twitter.
 Requires the "TwitterAPI" python library to be installed and valid Twitter API account access codes.
 Refer to the source code for details.

+### hosts-up.ps1

+Custom powershell script that checks a whole IP range to see what machines are responding to pings and saves the output to a CSV file that can be imported into Excel.
+Before running this script you will need to open a Powershell terminal as Admin and issue the following command: `Set-ExecutionPolicy -executionPolicy Unrestricted -Scope CurrentUser`.

+Be warned that this allows any powershell script to run as the current logged in user.